 Five Historical Plaques for Downtown Belleville

-To mark the 200th anniversary of the City of Belleville and the 150th anniversary of Canada, the Hastings County Historical Society will be placing five historical plaques in the downtown area of the city.
-These plaques will commemorate various historic buildings, events and location in the city centre.
-The unveiling of these plaques will take place over the summer of 2017.
-Ceremonies to unveil the plaques are noted below.
+To mark the 200th anniversary of the City of Belleville and the 150th anniversary of Canada, the Hastings County Historical Society has placed five historical plaques in the downtown area of the city.
+These plaques commemorate various historic buildings, events and location in the city centre.
 This is the beginning of a program to place historical plaques throughout Hastings County.